cyberarchives/meowengine-parcel/README.md

 # MeowEngine Parcel

-## ⚠️ HUGE NOTICE: This project is still a work in progress, things will be added here and there to make modding easier so don't go too crazy
+### ⚠️ Important Notice
+### This project is being actively revived to ensure compatibility with the latest Bullet Force update, which introduces support for FishNet Unity Networking.
+Development is underway to update the mod base accordingly.

 ## Table of Contents
 - [Disclaimer](#disclaimer)